 These are laptops which run ChromeOS.
 These devices have limitations which cannot be overcome and won't allow for certain tasks or applications.

-iPhones, Netbooks (tiny laptops), Surface RT / Surface Pro X and Android tablets
+iPhones, Netbooks (tiny laptops), Surface RT / Surface Pro X, Windows devices with ARM processors and Android tablets

 All of these devices have limitations which cannot be overcome and won't allow for certain tasks or applications.